 Want to know how to write a children’s book?

 So your tucking in your little mushroom to bed and your beside the bookshelf choosing a book for them before they even get to ask (nothing like routine!).
-Your reading along practising your best array of animated voices and impressions and it strikes you… This stuff is rubbish… I could write better than this in my sleep!
+Your reading along practising your best array of animated voices and impressions and it strikes you… The idea… Your own characters, your own story, your own book!

-Well dearest, if you’ve had the urge to write there’s nothing stopping you (except that little person your tucking in, their constant need for love and attention, food and nappy changes, playing and education, the list goes on!)
-But if we were to all think that way the human race would long be extinct!
+Well dearest; if you’ve had the urge to write there’s nothing stopping you (except that little person your tucking in, their constant need for love and attention, food and nappy changes, playing and education, work, life etc. etc.) But if we were to all think that way the human race would long be extinct!

-Writing a children’s book is easy, it’s everything else about the process that’s hard!
+Writing a children’s book is easy, it’s everything else about the process that’s a little harder!

 Recipe for a Children’s Book

 Here’s a basic recipe for a children’s book (cue the Rachel Allen voice).

 • A beginning, a middle and an end – sounds simple but it’s true.
 Set the scene, tell the story, wrap it up.

 • A main character – animal, human, plant, body part, household utensil, vehicle, planet, freshly invented monster … There’s no boundaries with a kid’s book, let your imagination run wild!

 “You can make anything by writing”.
 C.S.
 Lewis